Snap

 AppArmor

 Snap’s fallback behavior without AppArmor is flaky, and some snaps won’t work at all.
 So we must enable AppArmor on our system.
-It is bundled with the apps/snapd package so we already have it on the system.
+It is pulled in as a dependency of the apps/snapd package so we already have it on the system.

 Enable the apparmor service: